When To Choose Family Mediation

-Families often face stressful moments when dealing with divorce, child custody questions, or changes to parenting plans.
-Knowing when to choose family mediation services in Brooklyn, NY, can help you make a smoother and less emotional transition.
+Families face stressful moments when dealing with divorce, child custody questions or changes to parenting plans.
+Knowing when to choose family mediation services, can help you make a smoother and less emotional transition.
 These services offer a supportive space where families can talk through disagreements and reach solutions that work for everyone.
-If you believe mediation could help you, contact us today at (718) 965-9236 for guidance from Resolutions Mediation & Collaborative Divorce Services.

 When Mediation Works Best for Families

-Family mediation services are not only for couples going through a friendly separation.
-It also helps with a range of emotional and practical family issues.
-Below are the most common situations where mediation can be the best option.
+Mediation isn't only for couples going through separation.
+It can also help a range of other issues.
+Below are common situations where mediation may be the best option.

 Amicable or low conflict divorces

-Parents sometimes struggle to agree on daily routines, school choices, holidays, or medical decisions.
-Co parenting mediation in Brooklyn provides a space where they can discuss these conflicts and create a plan that supports their children.
+Sometimes parents struggle to agree on daily routines, school choices, holidays or medical decisions.
+Co-parenting mediation in Brooklyn provides a space where they can discuss these conflicts and create a plan that supports their children.

 Child custody concerns